 St. Olave’s Church

 Now, normally I wouldn’t put a simple door on a list of places to see in York.
-But this door is my favorite door in the city, and since it’s my blog post I can do what I like!
+But this door is my favorite door in the city!
 Around the back of Museum Gardens is St. Olave’s Church on Marygate.
-This door is what Instagram dreams are made of—so when you’re in Museum Gardens, definitely make a detour to photograph this one!
+This door is what Instagram dreams are made of – so when you’re in Museum Gardens, definitely make a detour to photograph this one!
+I was lucky enough to visit the churchyard during York Unlocked last year, and see the other side of my door after almost a decade living here.
+When I first moved, the door was a light blue – it was repainted to a dark blue-grey color a few years ago.

 Merchant Adventurer’s Hall

-The interior of the Merchant Adventurer’s Hall is jaw-dropping—such large timber beams in this medieval guildhall.
+The interior of the Merchant Adventurer’s Hall is jaw-dropping, with large timber beams holding up the ceiling in this medieval guildhall.
 But there’s so much more to this place than just the interior.
 This is one of my top hidden gems to see in York.
 The entrance on Fossgate surprises most people, tucked away between normal shops!
 The gardens are also beautiful, especially in springtime.
 For historic architecture, every Instagrammer needs to make a stop here.

 Clifford’s Tower

-To be totally honest, I wouldn’t say that this is necessarily the best view in York.
-But looking out over the city, it’s a pretty damn good one.
-After climbing 55 steps to get up to the tower, you’ll venture up a spiral staircase to check out the views from the top.
+To be totally honest, I wouldn’t say that the tower itself is necessarily a great Instagram spot in York.
+But the view from the top is a must-see.
+After climbing 55 steps to get up to the tower, you’ll venture up a staircase to check out the views over the city from the viewing platform.
 The Minster is the most prominent thing you can see, but you can see all over the city from here.
-Be aware there is an admission fee to get into the tower!
+Clifford’s Tower is run by English Heritage (I used to work here!) and there is an admission fee.
+A recent renovation has really improved the tower interior, and the viewing platform is amazing.

 Gatehouse Coffee (Walmgate)